nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Use case resumes at step 1

-**Use case: Sort all animals**
+**Use case: UC07 - Sort all animals**

 **MSS**

-1. User specifies the sort command and the specific category (name, id or feedtime)
+1. User specifies the sort command and the specific category (name, id, feedtime or medical)

 2. ZooKeepBook sorts the animals according to the category